dusk-network/docs-public/src/content/docs/nocturne/testnet-faucet.md

 ---
 title: Dusk Testnet Faucet
-description: "This guide will explain how to obtain tDUSK in the running Dusk Testnet Network."
+description: "This guide will explain how to obtain nDUSK in the running Dusk Testnet."
 ---

 The Dusk testnet uses a Discord bot to distribute Testnet tokens, as the old Twitter/X page has been deprecated.